-- Examine the environment to consider ways every infant and toddler can enhance his or her physical skills.
+- Examine the environment to consider ways every infant and toddler can enhance their physical development.

-An infant-toddler care and learning environment can accommodate young children at their current levels of development, provide appropriate challenges, and encourage the development of new skills.
-To develop new physical skills, infants and toddlers must have opportunities for a variety of interactions and experiences supported by responsive adult caregivers.
+An infant-toddler care and learning environment can accommodate young children at their current levels of development, provide appropriate challenges, and encourage the development of new and future skills.
+To develop new physical skills, infants and toddlers must have opportunities to a variety of interactions and experiences supported by responsive adult caregivers.
 A safe and supportive environment for infants and toddlers encourages movement and exploration of interesting objects to touch, grasp, mouth, shake, and pick up.
 It includes space to move around freely, crawl, pull-up, walk, climb, jump, and run.
-Additional information regarding ways to create safe and engaging care and learning environments for infants and toddlers can be found throughout the Safety and Learning Environments courses.
+Additional information regarding ways to create safe and engaging care and learning environments for infants and toddlers can be found throughout the Safe Environments and Learning Environments courses.

 Environments That Support Physical Development